 The Common Shares are listed on the TSX under the symbol "VGCX".
-On February 18, 2020, the Company announced the receipt of final approval from the TSX to graduate from listing on the TSX-V to the TSX.
-On February 19, 2020, the Common Shares began trading on the TSX, and, in conjunction, the Common Shares were voluntarily delisted from the TSX-V prior to the commencement of trading on the TSX.
-Prior to February 19, 2020, the Common Shares traded on the TSX-V under the old symbol, "VIT".
+Prior to February 19, 2020, the Common Shares traded on the TSX-V under the symbol, "VIT".
 See "General Development of the Business Over the Last Three Years - Events Subsequent to Year ended December 31, 2019 - Graduation to the Toronto Stock Exchange".
 The following table sets forth the high and low prices and trading volumes of the Common Shares on the TSX for each month during the most recently completed financial year.